-During the hundred years from the mid-seventeenth century to the mid-eighteenth century, soy sauce production led by the Mogi and Takanashi families prospered in the city of Noda, located in Chiba Prefecture.
+During the hundred years from the mid-seventeenth century to the mid-eighteenth century, soy sauce production led by the Mogi and Takanashi families prospered in the city of Noda in the Chiba Prefecture.
 This is where Kikkoman was born.

-Noda is located on the Kanto plain, once one of the largest production centers for soybeans and wheat.
-It was easy to secure the necessary workforce in this region, owing to its growing population following on the establishment of nearby Edo (today’s Tokyo) as the capital of Japan.
+Noda is located on the Kanto plain, once one of the largest production centres for soybeans and wheat.
+It was easy to secure the necessary workforce in this region, owing to its growing population following on the establishment of nearby Edo (today Tokyo) as the capital of Japan.
 Besides its geographic advantages, boat transport had developed in Noda, which was blessed with two major waterways: the Tone and Edo rivers.
-The transportation of ingredients was thus facilitated, while manufactured products could be delivered to Edo for mass consumption.
+This made the transportation of ingredients and the delivery of the manufactured products to Edo possible.

-Based on historical documents, nineteen soy sauce brewers organized an association in Noda to ship soy sauce mainly to Edo.
-By the mid-nineteenth century, Noda had become the largest soy sauce producer in the Kanto region.
+Based on historical documents, nineteen soy sauce brewers set up an association in Noda to ship soy sauce mainly to Edo.
+By the mid-nineteenth century, Noda had become the largest soy sauce producing town in the Kanto region.

-In 1957, Kikkoman opened its first overseas sales base in San Francisco, the United States.
+In 1957 Kikkoman opened its first overseas sales base in San Francisco, USA.
 To meet steadily increasing demand, Kikkoman then built its first overseas production plant in the United States in 1972.
-Following on its success in the U.S. market, Kikkoman began to establish production and sales networks throughout the world.
+Following its success in the U.S. market, Kikkoman began to establish production and sales networks throughout the world.